e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 In `pages/Transactions/index.ts`, export the component and the loader

+Use Shadcn and Tailwind to improve the UI.

 #### **Expense Detail Page**:

+Clicking the link for the detail of an expense would currently not lead anywhere, let's fix that!

+Let's create the following files :
+ - `pages/ExpenseDetails/loader.ts`
+ - `pages/ExpenseDetails/Component.tsx`
+ - `pages/ExpenseDetails/index.ts`

 In `pages/ExpenseDetails/loader.ts`, we will fetch the specific expense according to the id of the route.
 The loader function receives the param object (as well as the default context and the request object, [see documentation](https://api.reactrouter.com/v7/interfaces/react_router.LoaderFunctionArgs#params)).
 You can get the id from that object.

 In `pages/ExpenseDetails/Component.tsx`, write the component for displaying the detail of an Expense, including: